ahoffer/imageresize/README.md

 This group of methods accepts one of two types of parameters.
 They either accept the MIME type (as a String), or an input stream of an image.

-How do the factory methods behave with the sample configuration?
+How do the factory methods behave with the sample settings?
-Before answering that question, let's assume that the ImageMagick library is not installed on the machine, so `MagicSizer` is not actually available, even though it appears in the configuration.
+Before answering that question, let's assume that the ImageMagick library is not installed on the machine, so `MagicSizer` is not actually available, even though it appears in the settings.

-Here is how the ImageSizerFactory behaves with the sample configuration:
+Here is how the ImageSizerFactory behaves with the sample settings:

  | Method                 | Input               | Output                                      |
  | ---------------------- | ------------        | ------------------------------------------- |